SwadhaThakkar/Chatbot-for-Legal-Exam-Queries/README.md

 ---

+## 🔍 Features

+- Fast semantic search using Sentence Transformers from Hugging Face (all-MiniLM-L6-v2)
+- Paraphrasing with Parrot from Hugging Face to expand the dataset
+- Web scraping fallback from official & trusted CLAT sites using BeautifulSoup
+- Cosine similarity-based matching using sentence-transformers.util
+- Fully implemented in a clean and modular Jupyter Notebook

+---

 ## 📁 Project Structure

 - `clat_chatbot_faq.ipynb` : Main notebook with data loading, web scraping, embedding generation, and chatbot logic.